googleapis/gapic-generator/README.md

 you just have to download the correct binaries for your platform and put them on your path.
 Given a platform ${PROTOC_PLATFORM} and a protoc version ${PROTOC_VERSION}:

-1. Download the latest zip from https://github.com/google/protobuf/releases ending in "-${PROTOC_PLATFORM}.zip"
+1. Download the latest zip file ending in "-${PROTOC_PLATFORM}.zip" from https://github.com/google/protobuf/releases
 2. Unzip the file: `unzip protoc-${PROTOC_VERSION}-${PROTOC_PLATFORM}.zip -d protoc-${PROTOC_VERSION}`
 3. Copy `protoc` to a location on your `$PATH`: `cp protoc-${PROTOC_VERSION}/bin/protoc /usr/local/bin`